-- In the event of dangerously cold temperatures the center will remain open as usual, unless we lose power.
+- In the event of extreme heat or cold, the center will remain open as usual, unless we lose power.
 If the center loses power I will contact parents to pick up their children.
 The center will remain closed until power is restored.

 - If snow, ice, or other severe weather begins, worsens, or is expected to worsen during the day, the center may close early and parents will be contacted to pick up their children.

 - If Appleton Area School District schools are delayed or closed due to snow, ice, or other severe weather, Amy & Kids Co. may delay opening until 9:00 a.m.
 This provides time to clear and treat the driveway and steps, assess anticipated conditions, and communicate any further delay or center closing.
 Children cannot be accepted for care before the designated time on a delayed opening day, so is the weather is questionable please be sure to check the status of Appleton Area School District before leaving home.
 I will notify you of a delayed opening via text, email, or phone call.